United States flag flying at full staff

 5. Riders are encouraged to select PPE that incorporates fluorescent colors and retro-reflective material.

-4. All personnel as outlined in paragraph 2 above must maintain a valid driver’s license, with motorcycle endorsement, issued by their state of residence.
-In addition, they must have successfully completed a motorcycle safety class sponsored by the Motorcycle Safety Foundation (MSF) or a MSF-approved motorcycle rider safety course.
-Based on the type of motorcycle owned and operated, personnel must complete either Basic RiderCourse (BRC)-2 (License Waiver or Skill Practice)/MSF equivalent course (i.e. Experienced Rider Course (ERC)) or Military SportBike RiderCourse (MSRC)/Advanced RiderCourse (ARC) within 12 months of completing the BRC.
-Based on the type of motorcycle owned or operated, personnel are required to complete motorcycle sustainment training within 5 years of completing an ERC/BRC-2 or MSRC/ARC which consists of, at a minimum, retaking an ERC/BRC-2 or MSRC/ARC.
+4. All personnel as outlined in paragraph 2 above must maintain a valid driver’s license with motorcycle endorsement issued by their state of residence.
+In addition, they must have successfully completed a motorcycle safety class sponsored by the Motorcycle Safety Foundation (MSF) or an MSF-approved motorcycle rider safety course.
+Based on the type of motorcycle owned and operated, personnel must complete either Basic RiderCourse (BRC)-2 (License Waiver or Skill Practice)/MSF equivalent course (ie. Experienced Rider Course (ERC)) or Military SportBike RiderCourse (MRC)/Advanced RiderCourse (ARC) within 12 months of completing the BRC.
+Based on the type of motorcycle owned or operated, personnel are required to complete motorcycle sustainment training within 5 years of completing an ERC/BRC-2 or MRC/ARC, which consists of, at a minimum, retaking an ERC/BRC-2 or MSRC/ARC.

 The Adjutant General